derekwang99/DH110-DEREKWANG/assignment03/README.md

 ## Reflection

 This assignment made me appreciate the value of good questions.
 Throughout the script development process, I found it quite difficult to find relevant questions because I found my scope of the project to be a bit too broad.
 I think I will try to narrow down my project in the subsequent weeks.
+I also found it difficult to word questions in a neutral way.
+For example, I was going to ask "Would you prefer there to be a moderator in the community?
+Or would you prefer the community to be more unstructured?".
+Unstructured has an inherent assoication to being poorly managed.
+As such, I had to brainstorm ways to ask this.
+I ultimately settled on "Would you prefer the presence of a moderator or leader in your community?
+Or would you prefer the presence of such a figure to be kept at a minimum?", which sounds a bit more neutral.

 ## Step04: Plan to get into the context & write down the observation/ interview guide